MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/10-OrgData-Retrieving-Org-Data-Microsoft-Graph.md

 ### Exploring Email Search Code

 1. Microsoft Graph provides an API to search email messages that is quite straightforward to use.
-Go back to *graph.service.ts* and locate the `searchEmail()` function.
+Go back to *graph.service.ts* and locate the `searchEmails()` function.
 It creates a URL that can be used to call the `messages` endpoint of Microsoft Graph and embeds the `query` parameter in it.
 The code then makes a GET request and returns the results to the caller.

     ```typescript
-    async searchEmail(query:string) {
+    async searchEmails(query:string) {
         if (!query) return [];
         // The $search operator will search the subject, body, and sender fields automatically
         const url = `https://graph.microsoft.com/v1.0/me/messages?$search="${query}"&$select=subject,bodyPreview,from,toRecipients,receivedDateTime,webLink`;